Sudanese Communist Party: Foundation and growth

 The Sudanese Movement for National Liberation (also known by its Arabic acronym HASTU) was founded in 1946, through the merger of two Sudanese communist groups – the Omdurman group belonging to Henri Curiel's Egyptian Movement for National Liberation and a group in Khartoum which had been organized by Herbert Storey, a British soldier and member of the Communist Party of Great Britain.
 During the 1940s and 1950s the party became popular amongst students, and it helped establish the Students' Congress in 1949.
 The party originally worked largely through different front organisations such as the Anti-Imperialist Front, through which it contested the 1953 parliamentary election.
 At the third conference of the Sudanese Movement for National Liberation, held in February 1956, the party changed its name to the Sudanese Communist Party.
 A hundred party members attended the conference, which elected a 31-member central committee.

-The party joined other groups in opposition to the government of Ibrahim Abboud, and played a key role in toppling the government in the 1964 October Revolution, joining the subsequent transitional government.
+The party joined other groups in opposition to the military government of Ibrahim Abboud, and played a key role in toppling the government in the October 1964 Revolution, joining the subsequent transitional government.

 The party contested two elections in the 1960s and came into conflict with the Umma Party and National Unionist Party-led government.
 Nevertheless, the party went on to win 8 seats in the 1965 election, with Ahmad Sulayman being elected from a territorial constituency, and Abdel Khaliq Mahjub being elected as an independent.
 Another member of the party, Fatima Ahmed Ibrahim, was the first woman elected to the Sudanese parliament.

 The Sino-Soviet split caused a split within the party which lasted from late 1964 to early 1965.
 Pro-Chinese members were either expelled or chose to leave voluntarily to form the Sudanese Communist Party – Revolutionary Leadership.

 From 1965 to 1967, a number of parties attempted to outlaw the SCP from partaking in parliamentary elections.
 Some members advocated the establishment of an ideologically broader Socialist Party of the Sudan, which lasted from 1967 to 1969.
 Other members advocated operating underground.